penmasters/zabbix-book/docs/Guidelines.md

   - cleanup your branch
     - git branch -d "<your branch name\>"
 - Create a pull requests so that we can merge it :)
+- Follow these [guidlines](../how-to-rules-for-writing.md) when you write a topic.